- Home

 Bear in mind you do not need to report additional contributions under carry forward to HMRC, provided you qualify to use this rule, and haven’t exceeded your allowance.
 If you do contribute more than your overall allowance into your pension, you will pay a tax charge which will claw back any tax relief you received that you were not entitled to.
 So it’s important to ensure you’re sticking within the rules.

-The pension annual allowance at 100% of your earnings or £60,000 (or potentially less if you’re a high earner, in which case see the tapered annual allowance below) includes contributions you pay into your pension, employer contributions, and tax relief received on these.
+The current pension annual allowance (in the 2024/25 tax year) is equivalent to 100% of your earnings or £60,000 (or potentially less if you’re a high earner, in which case see the tapered annual allowance below).
+This includes contributions you pay into your pension, employer contributions, and tax relief received on these.
 Read more in our article How do pension annual allowances work?

-Prior to this year, the annual allowance had stood at £40,000 or 100% of your earnings, whichever was lower, since the 2014/15 tax year (after falling from £50,000).
-So, if you are making use of the pension carry forward rule, this is the allowance figure to use for carry forward.
+In the preceding 2023/24 tax year, the annual allowance also stood at £60,000 or 100% of your earnings, whichever was lower, but prior to that it was £40,000.
+So, if you are making use of the pension carry forward rule, these are the allowance figures to use for carry forward.

 Can you carry forward any unused pension allowances?